 Merino wool is subject to the shedding of fibers and needs delicate handling while knitting.
-Hand-washing is a must to protect the wool and maintain its abilities.
+Hand-washing is a must to protect the wool and maintain its properties.
 However, after you’ve completed your project, the Merino will provide a strong, warm surface that’s durable over time.

 The biggest skein available for shipping this yarn is 11 pounds, which is enough to make a full-sized blanket.

 And despite the brand name, there are more than 50 color options to choose from.
-Orders ship from Poland, but will still arrive in the US or just about anywhere within a week.
+Orders ship from Poland but will still arrive in the US or just about anywhere within a week.